• Free shipping on all orders

 Plastic

 If your dog has swallowed the toothpaste cap or toothpaste tube within the last 4 hours, your veterinarian may recommend an injection to induce strong, reliable vomiting and bring the plastic bits back up from the stomach.
-Inducing vomiting should only be performed by a veterinarian, as it can be very dangerous, especially using home remedies!
+Inducing vomiting should only be performed by a veterinarian, as it can be very dangerous, especially when using home remedies!

 If more than four hours have passed, your veterinarian may recommend allowing the plastic to pass through, depending on the size of the pieces eaten and the size of your dog, but this decision should only be made by a professional.